South Carolina Mortgage Rate

 Will the drop in mortgage rates continue?

 The global mortgage industry has witnessed eight different record lows in 2020 alone.
-This is chiefly due to the biting implications of the COVID-19 pandemic not just on the housing sector but on the World economy.
-If the recent indications are anything to go by, there may be a chance that the mortgage rates could drop to an eventual 0%.
+This is chiefly due to the biting implications of the COVID-19 pandemic, not just on the housing sector but also on the World’s economy.
+When there are problems with the economy, rates typically will drop while it recovers.
+However, talk to a local Lender to understand recent trends.

 Is a 0.5% change in mortgage rate worth it?